octokit/oauth-app.js/README.md

       </th>
       <td>

 You can pass in your own Octokit constructor with custom defaults and plugins.
-The Octokit Constructor must use an authenticatio strategy that is compatible with[`@octokit/auth-oauth-app](https://github.com/octokit/auth-oauth-app.js/#readme).
+The Octokit Constructor must use an authentication strategy that is compatible with[`@octokit/auth-oauth-app](https://github.com/octokit/auth-oauth-app.js/#readme).

 For usage with enterprise, set `baseUrl` to the hostname + `/api/v3`.
 Example: